goryfigment/Webpack2/README.md

 ## UglifyjsWebpackPlugin
 [UglifyjsWebpackPlugin Documentation](https://github.com/webpack-contrib/uglifyjs-webpack-plugin)

 * Parses, compiles and mangles the Javascript a more efficient way rather than just compiling the code to one line.
-This is useful if you don't want your Javascript code to be unreadable.
+This is useful if you want your Javascript code to be unreadable.

 ## HtmlWebpackPlugin
 [HtmlWebpackPlugin Documentation](https://github.com/jantimon/html-webpack-plugin)